[Pilot taps the red star on his helmet] Red button!

 Later seasons of Supermarket Sweep featured these on the bottom of television monitors located throughout the store; finding one and hitting the button revealed a clue to the bonus item located in the store.
 (Originally, the monitors were touchscreens).

-This was parodied in Douglas Adams' The Hitchhikers Guide To The Galaxy 1.
+This was parodied in Douglas Adams' The Hitchhiker's Guide to the Galaxy.
 When Arthur Dent encounters an inviting Big Red Button and pushes it, a sign lights up saying "Please do not press this button again."
 Later in the book, Arthur encounters a different button labeled, "This is probably the best button to press."

 Subverted in Douglas Adams' The Long Dark Tea-Time of the Soul.
 Dirk Gently's I Ching calculator is supposed to be able to answer any question by consulting internal references to the I Ching if the user has his question in mind and presses the red button.
 There is no red button, but there is a blue button marked "red".